 " Older adolescents generally perceive drugs to be more available.
 For example, in 2022, 26% of 8th graders said marijuana would be fairly easy or very easy to get (which we refer to as “readily available”), versus 49% of 10th graders and 70% of 12th graders.

 " Higher availability among both the more widely used drugs and also older age groups is consistent with the notion that availability is largely attained through friendship circles.
 (Friends clearly are the leading source through which 12th graders obtain prescription drugs, as discussed above.)
 The differences among age groups may also reflect less willingness and/or motivation on the part of those who deal drugs to establish contact with younger adolescents.

-" In 2019, 43% of 8th graders, 58% of 10th graders, and 75% of 12th graders thought that cigarettes would be fairly easy or very easy for them to get if they wanted some.
+" In 2022, 34% of 8th graders, 48% of 10th graders, and 54% of 12th graders thought that cigarettes would be fairly easy or very easy for them to get if they wanted some.

-Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2020).
-Monitoring the Future national survey results on drug use, 1975–2019: Volume I, Secondary school students.
-Ann Arbor: Institute for Social Research, The University of Michigan.
+Miech, R. A., Johnston, L. D., Patrick, M.E., O’Malley, P. M., Bachman, J. G., & Schulenberg, J. E., (2023).
+Monitoring the Future national survey results on drug use, 1975–2022: Secondary school students.
+Monitoring the Future Monograph Series.
+Ann Arbor, MI: Institute for Social Research, University of Michigan.